Summer 2020 was like no other. So many holiday plans were cancelled, re-arranged, or postponed.

 On route to Herefordshire we stopped at Ralph Court Gardens – on the outskirts of Bromyard.
 Why didn’t I know about this place before now?
 It is the most wonderful garden for little people, with 13 unique and magical zones to explore.
-We loved the Alice in Wonderland garden, the musical fountain in the Italian garden and the Monet garden (we were supposed to visit these at Easter!).
+We loved the Alice in Wonderland garden, the musical fountains in the Italian gardens and the Monet gardens (we were supposed to visit these at Easter!).
 The garden even boasts it’s very own dragon (that breathes out steam!).
 Delicious onsite cafe and all very Covid secure.
 Highly recommend.

 Later in the afternoon, once we’d settled and explored the train, we made the short trip from the train to Oakchurch, a farm shop offering the best of Herefordshire food and drink, for some delicious homemade ice cream from their takeaway ice cream shop.
-They only launched their own brand of ice-cream in July.
-It is made in store, with unique recipes created in house by their talented team and made with the best of the soft fruit grown on the farm.
+They only launched their own brand of ice cream in July 2020.
+It is made in-store, with unique recipes created by their team, made with the best of the soft fruit on their farm.
 Check out the flavour combinations….we were tempted on Stilton and pear!
 We couldn’t resist picking up a few other bits from the wonderfully stocked farm shop.
 The strawberries are honestly the nicest I’ve ever had!